nheesele/carbon_emission_analysis/README.md

 |Mercedes-Benz S-Class (S 500)|85000.00|
 |Mercedes-Benz SL (SL 350)|72000.00|

-> The dominance of *wind turbines* in the ranking reflects their large-scale structure and resource-intensive production, but this category is quite specific.
+> It is somewhat ironic that *wind turbines*, a symbol of clean energy, rank as the biggest carbon emitters during production.
+This highlights the paradox that building green technology can be carbon-intensive before it becomes part of the solution.
 Excluding turbines, the data reveals that *automobiles*, especially SUVs and luxury cars, are significant contributors, underlining the role of consumer transportation in overall emissions.
 >
 ### What are the industry groups of these products?